Schrems II:

 Identify Realistic Alternative Data Transfer Mechanisms

-Depending on your organization’s circumstances, various different GDPR-compliant data export mechanisms may be a useful alternative to the Privacy Shield Framework.
-Your VeraSafe advisors will consider all available options and will recommend the best solution for your needs.
+Depending on your organization’s circumstances, various different GDPR-compliant data export mechanisms may be a useful alternative if you need to transfer personal data to a U.S. organization that has not certified under the DPF.
+Your VeraSafe privacy law and cybersecurity professionals will consider all available options and will recommend the best solution for your needs.

 Confirm Compliance with “Appropriate Safeguards”

-If the EU Standard Contractual Clauses (“SCCs”) are to be used as part of your organization’s new data transfer strategy, VeraSafe will:
+If the EU Standard Contractual Clauses (SCCs) will be used as part of your organization’s data transfer strategy, VeraSafe will:

-• Draft a memorandum documenting and analyzing your organization’s legal exposure to state surveillance and confirming whether your organization offers an “adequate level of protection” as required by the SCCs.
+• Draft a memorandum documenting and analyzing your organization’s legal exposure to government surveillance and confirming whether your organization offers an “adequate level of protection” as required by the SCCs.

 • Ensure that the new 2021 SCCs adopted by the European Commission are in effect between your organization and all clients or customers that may be exporting regulated personal data to you.